ilmari-h/envie/README.md

 1. Create an `envierc.json` file in your project root

-2. Specify your default environment in `.envie` file with your personal development environment
+2. Specify your personal default dev environment in `.envie` file.

-3. Start your `package.json` development scripts with `envie exec` like so:
+3. Prefix your `package.json` development scripts with `envie exec` like so:

 ```json
 {